Understanding Global Hunger and Food Insecurity

 By Heifer International

 The world produces enough food to feed the global population, yet hunger and food insecurity affect millions of people worldwide.
-Photo by Sylvain Cherkaoui/Heifer International.
+Photo by Heifer International/Sylvain Cherkaoui.

 Global hunger and food insecurity are critical challenges that affect millions of people worldwide.
 While the world produces enough food to feed the global population, the issue persists due to complex underlying causes.
-In this article, we'll explore the reasons behind global hunger and food insecurity, the impact on communities and potential solutions to this pressing problem.
+Locally led solutions and resilient food systems are essential to overcoming these challenges.
+In this article, we'll explore the reasons behind global hunger and food insecurity, the impact on communities and potential ways to address this pressing problem.

 What is the Difference Between Hunger and Food Insecurity?

-Hunger and food insecurity is a complex problem.
+Hunger and food insecurity are complex problems.
 Small-scale food producers are particularly vulnerable.
-Photo by Phillip Davis/Heifer International.
+Photo by Heifer International/Fati Abubakar.

 Hunger and food insecurity are interconnected issues that refer to inadequate access to nutritious, safe and sufficient food.
 Food insecurity can range from a mild and intermittent shortage of food to hunger, which is a severe and chronic lack of food.